Logo

 The role of formulation strength

 Not all IP formulations for the same problem are equally good.
 A stronger formulation is one whose LP relaxation provides a tighter bound.
-Consider two formulations of the same problem: if formulation A always gives an LP bound closer to the IP optimum than formulation B, then A is stronger.
+Stronger formulations lead to tighter bounds, more pruning, and faster solve times.
 Finding strong formulations is a key skill in integer programming.

+Same problem, same IP optimum — but the stronger formulation solves instantly.
 We will see in Part 3 how cutting planes can strengthen a formulation dynamically during the solve.